Roomify/repairtagger-docs/index.rst

   **Customer**

-    A record in Repairtagger that stores a customers name and optionally a mobile phone number, landline number, email, notes, and photos.
+    A record in Repairtagger that stores a customer's name and optionally a mobile phone number, landline number, email, notes, and photos.

     See: :ref:`customerlist` for more details.